 The above list of issues you will experience when using a self-signed certificate is not exhaustive.
 It's imperative that you use a CA-signed certificate to fully test and deploy your portal.

-Restricting file permissions
+Restrict file permissions

 It is recommended that file permissions be set so that only necessary access is granted to the ArcGIS Server installation directory, configuration store, and server directories.
 The only account that the ArcGIS Server software requires access to is the ArcGIS Server account.
 This is the account being used to run the software.
 Your organization may require that additional accounts also be given access.
 Keep in mind that the ArcGIS Server account needs full access to the installation directory, configuration store, and server directories for your site to function properly.